 Tom has worked for 20 years with founding partner Neil Deely and led a large number of residential projects and mixed use masterplans, many of which have won regional or national design awards.

 Since April 2016, Tom has been leading the team to design a masterplan for the renewal of the Westbury Estate on behalf of London Borough of Lambeth.
 The project consists of 334 new and replacement homes, with a layout successfully negotiated with Estate residents.
 Phase two has just been tendered, and is expected on site in March 2022.

-Tom has been a regular contributor and speaker at this years’ programme of events run by Urban Design London, whose delegates are predominantly local council planning officers.
+Tom has been a regular contributor and speaker at events run by Urban Design London, whose delegates are predominantly local council planning officers.
 Recent topics for his lectures include ‘Urban Infill Sites’, ‘Density’, ‘Modular Housing’ and ‘Tall Buildings: The Importance of Good Design’.